Teresa Strasser

+She is the author of two memoirs, most recently, "Making It Home: Life Lessons From a Season of Little League," which was named one of the best books of 2023 by USA Today.

+Early life and education

 Strasser grew up in San Francisco, with her mother.
 She was raised Jewish.
 She attended The Brandeis School of San Francisco as well as Lick-Wilmerding High School on a low-income scholarships.
 She went on to study journalism at New York University.

-Teresa attended Anorexia Anonymous for more than seven years.

-Strasser married Daniel Wachinski, an IBM accountant, in a small ceremony at the Venetian in Las Vegas, Nevada, on June 25, 2008.
-The couple's first baby, a boy named Nathaniel "Buster" James, was born on September 24, 2009.
-Her second son, Andrew, was born in 2012.

-She currently lives in Phoenix where she hosts syndicated entertainment show, "The List,” for which she won a 2015 Emmy Award for Best Host.

 Career

 Early years

-Strasser began writing for Win Ben Stein's Money in 1997, winning a Daytime Emmy Award, and also had several small film roles and writing jobs, including a writing credit for Who Wants to Be a Millionaire.
+Strasser began writing for Win Ben Stein's Money in 1997, winning a Daytime Emmy Award, and had several small film roles and writing jobs, including a writing credit for Who Wants to Be a Millionaire.
+She can also be seen playing a reporter in the cheerleading film, Bring It On: All or Nothing (2006).

 While You Were Out

 In 2002, Strasser hosted fifty episodes of While You Were Out when former host Anna Bocci left the show.
 Strasser had previously served as a writer for the show.
 She did not consider herself handy, but she compensated with her dark sense of humor and empathy, as she cried after several renovations.
 Strasser left the show after one season.